a-velasco/docs-network/README.md

 ## Quickstart

+To browse the demo above, visit https://a-velasco.github.io/docs-network/

+To try out other doc sets, you'll need to run it locally.

-You can run the graph webapp from a precompiled build so you don't have to install Node.js or clone the repository.
+The easiest and quickest way is via a precompiled build, so you won't have to install or configure anything locally.

 Download [offline-launcher.zip](https://github.com/a-velasco/docs-network/releases/download/dev/offline-launcher.zip) and extract it somewhere locally.